ipfs/ipfs/WORKING_GROUPS.md

 - InterPlanetary TestLab
 - IPFS Infrastructure
-- Porcelain on top of IPFS
+- Porcelain on top of IPFS - DApps Building Blocks
 - libp2p internals
 - multiformats
 - IPLD as a project